felimomo/Walleye-Revised-Paper/appendixA.md

 :width: 50000px
 :align: center

-Heatmap for 2RL$_3$ as a function of the two observations (moving averages of biomass and mean weight).
+Heatmap for 2RL$_3$ predicted harvest exploitation rate as a function of the two observations (moving averages of biomass and mean weight).
 ```